-Kindergarten – Fourth Grade
+Kindergarten – Sixth Grade

 Our elementary grades place an emphasis on developing sound foundations for academic studies and excellence.
 It is a time when basic skills, knowledge, attitudes, and values are instilled and reinforced with a thorough integration of Biblical truth in all areas of student life at CCS.